 At James Blake Associates, we believe that landscape planning is about helping to fulfil the client’s vision, profit expectation and programme.
 This does not have to be incompatible with maintaining a landscape character that respects and harmonises with local, regional, and national landscape character assessment typologies and their management requirements, nor does it impact the achievability of “Net Gain,” in fact quite the reverse.

-How GI Strategies can add Value and Save Money
+How Intelligent GI Strategies Add Value and Save Money

-Our expert strategic landscape team can carry out landscape and visual appraisals (LVA’s), and townscape assessments that justify development layout options and sets out key GI criterion towards these low cost, sustainable ways.
-The LVA can be extended to form a Landscape and Visual Impact Assessment (LVIA) by assessing the temporary and residual effects of the proposed development once a layout is provided and certain.
+Our expert strategic landscape team can carry out landscape and visual appraisals (LVA’s), and townscape assessments that justify development layout options and can steer key GI criterion towards these low cost, sustainable ways.
+The LVA can be extended to assess impacts – Landscape and Visual Impact Assessment (LVIA) by assessing the temporary and residual effects of the proposed development once a layout is provided and certain.
 This, along with an assessment of cumulative effects, can form the Landscape and Visual chapter of an Environmental Statement, where required for larger projects.
-All of our work is carried out in accordance with the current Guidelines for Landscape and Visual Impact Assessment (GVLIA Third Edition), and latest guidance on the focal length of views taken – to ensure accuracy in assessing visual effects.
+All our work is carried out in accordance with the current Guidelines for Landscape and Visual Impact Assessment (GVLIA Third Edition), and latest guidance on the focal length of views taken – to ensure accuracy in assessing visual effects.

-We have extensive experience of drawing up Green Belt Reviews to assess promotion sites against other potential development sites within the Green Belt.
-These consider the contribution that the site makes to the purposes of Green Belt, as defined in the National Planning Policy Framework.
-Identifying sites that, although within the Green Belt, make a weak contribution to its purposes is of key importance to the ‘call for sites’ process which occurs when a Local Planning Authority is working on a new Local Plan and is considering which sites to allocate in order to meet their development requirements, often prompted by a failure to meet the 5-year housing supply requirement.
+We have extensive experience of preparing Green Belt Reviews to assess promotion sites against other potential development sites within the Green Belt.
+These consider the contribution that the site makes to the 5 main purposes of Green Belt, as defined in the National Planning Policy Framework.
+It is of key importance to promote sites by identifying how they make a weak contribution to its purposes, in time for the ‘call for sites’ process.
+This occurs when a Local Planning Authority is working on a new Local Plan and is considering which sites to allocate in order to meet their development requirements, often prompted by a failure to meet the 5-year housing supply requirement.

-We can evaluate the viability of prospective land purchases by assessing sites for their green constraints and opportunities and can prepare the green pages for site-specific landscape design briefs.
-We can also contribute the text and illustrations to Design and Access statements for bids or planning applications.
-James Blake Associates has 30 years of empirical data on landscape build and maintenance costs, and this pedigree and legacy enables us to establish huge savings for our clients, via cementing buildable strategies that work, from concept to delivery on site.
+We can evaluate the viability of prospective land purchases by assessing sites for their green constraints and opportunities and can prepare the green infrastructure for site-specific landscape design briefs.
+We can also contribute the text for bids or planning applications.
+JBA has 30 years of empirical data on landscape build and maintenance costs, and this legacy enables us to establish huge savings for our clients, via cementing buildable strategies that work, from concept to delivery on site.

-For larger or urban projects, appraising existing settlement patterns and street profiles ensures vital evidence and baseline underpinning of cost-effective design concepts and landscape design briefs.
+For larger or urban projects, appraising the character of the existing settlement patterns and street profiles ensures vital evidence and baseline underpinning of cost-effective design concepts and landscape design briefs.
 Our coloured sketch layouts, concept plans, and landscape masterplans are well referenced and supported by our library of (bespoke) illustrative sections, photographs, and construction details.
-Urban design and landscape character studies cost little, but can serve to speed up the development process as well as safeguard a more cost effective and appropriate scheme.
+Urban design and landscape character studies cost little but can serve to speed up the development process as well as safeguard a more cost effective and appropriate scheme.